Gurpartap/cognizant/Readme.md

 # Cognizant: supervise your processes
 [![Build Status](https://travis-ci.org/Gurpartap/cognizant.png?branch=master)](https://travis-ci.org/Gurpartap/cognizant) [![Dependency Status](https://gemnasium.com/Gurpartap/cognizant.png)](https://gemnasium.com/Gurpartap/cognizant) [![Code Climate](https://codeclimate.com/badge.png)](https://codeclimate.com/github/Gurpartap/cognizant)

 Cognizant is a process management framework written in Ruby.
-It is a system utility that supervises your processes, monitoring and ensuring their state based on a customizable criteria.
+In other words, it is a system utility that supervises your processes, monitoring and ensuring their state based on a customizable criteria.

-Since cognizant administration and process monitoring are two separate concerns, they are serviced by separate applications, `cognizant` and `cognizantd`, respectively.
+Since cognizant administration, and process monitoring and automation are two separate concerns, they are serviced by separate applications, `cognizant` and `cognizantd`, respectively.

                                                           _____